derhuerst/nbayes/README.md

 # nbayes

 ***nbayes* is a lightweight [Naive Bayes Classifier](https://www.youtube.com/watch?v=DdYSMwEWbd4) written in vanilla JavaScript.** It classifies a document (arbitrary piece of text) among the classes (arbitrarily named categories) it has been trained with before.
-This is not black magic, but [pure mathematics](https://www.youtube.com/watch?v=DdYSMwEWbd4).
+This is all basic on [simple mathematics](https://www.youtube.com/watch?v=DdYSMwEWbd4).
 As an example, you could use *nbayes* to answer the following questions.

 - Is an email **spam**, or **not spam** ?
 - Is a news article about **technology**, **politics**, or **sports** ?